ErikDeBruijn/TeslaFTW/README.md

 Note that iPhone support is untested as I don't have an iPhone.

- - Find the mew Pebble App (v2) in the App store.
+ - Find the new Pebble App (v2) in the App store.
  - Run the new Pebble App.
 It will ask you to sign up for a Pebble account.
  - Allow it to install the latest Pebble firmware v2 on your pebble.
  - Choose "Get Apps" in the Pebble App to enter the "Pebble Store"